atotto/gelf/README.md

 3. Interactive TUI operations:
    - Review the AI-generated commit message
    - Press `y` to approve or `n` to cancel
+   - Press `e` to edit the commit message
    - Press `q` or `Ctrl+C` to cancel during generation
    - The commit will be executed automatically upon approval
    - Success message displays after TUI exits